randy3k/radian/README.md

 ## FAQ

-#### Unicode doesn't work in Windows and R 4.2+.
+#### Unicode doesn't work in Windows and R 4.2+

 The latest version of R supports Unicode codepage directly.
 However, radian relies on Python and Python doesn't support Unicode in the way that R supports it.
-A workaround could be found here: https://github.com/randy3k/radian/issues/269#issuecomment-1169663251.
+A workaround could be found here: <https://github.com/randy3k/radian/issues/269#issuecomment-1169663251>.
 Though it may break the ploting device (running `plot()` will kill radian).

-#### I can't specify python runtime in reticulate.
+#### I can't specify python runtime in reticulate

 It is expected. `radian` runs on python and the python runtime used by radian is forced in reticulate. `reticulate::py_config()` gives the note:

 ```
 NOTE: Python version was forced by the current process
 ```